Lefteris-B/microwatt_design_challenge/readme.md

 +---------------------------------------------------------------+
 Bottom metal / service area
 ```
+- Group macros together in a compact rectangular block to reduce global routing and enable sharing of local word/bitline routing resources.
+Place the macro block on the same side of the CPU cluster as the main master bus (Wishbone/LiteX fabric) to shorten addresses and data buses.

+- Mirror macros in alternating rows (standard macro-mirror practice) to ease bitline routing and reduce metal congestion.

+- Leave a routing corridor between the CPU cluster and the macro block for the high-fanout address / data buses (metal1/metal2).
+Keep the corridor free of macro keepout layers.

 ### 5.2.5.
 Physical Design & Verification

 DRC/LVS compliance in OpenLane can be challenging due to antenna effects, PDN design, and corner-case rule interactions.